Highlights from New Brunswick

 The forceful sea has created a series of oddly shaped rocks on the southeast shore of New Brunswick, known famously as the Hopewell Rocks.
 By low tide, we were able to walk among them, and we arrived at first crack of dawn to catch the sun rays breaking across their awkward edges.
 And in the hours just before the highest tide we boarded kayaks to paddle among them.
 The water bounced us thoroughly but not so much that we couldn’t enjoy the spectacle we were in.

-Nearby begins the 19km Fundy Trail Parkway which can be tackled in any number of ways – vehicle, bike, or your own two feet.
-There is a series of trails that took us up and down the coast, to waterfalls and overviews.
-At the end is the stunning Long Beach, only made accessible to visitors this year.
+At the end is the stunning Long Beach, which was only made accessible to visitors in 2016.
 We had some sketchy weather that pushed us around at some points, but this drive was easily still a top highlight for us.

 Going to the area and looking for a place to stay?
 Check out these quirky Fundy National Park accommodations!